dsidavis/DSIWeb/content/articles/WorkingGroups/2017_CReadingGroup.md

 Tags: Working Group, C, C++
 Category: WorkingGroups

-Some of the affiliates and DTL are meeting to discuss different aspects  of development in C and C++, including make, cmake, compilers, linkers, loaders, debugging, OOP, ...
+Some of the DSI Affiliates and the DSI Director, Duncan Temple Lang, meet to discuss different aspects  of development in C and C++, including make, cmake, compilers, linkers, loaders, debugging, OOP, ...